Can I Claim Coronavirus Losses on My Small Business Insurance?

 Each policy should be checked for specific limitations.

-Will business interruption insurance cover my business’s coronavirus closure?
+Will business insurance cover my business’s Covid closure?

 Business interruption insurance (also known as business income insurance) is designed to help a business survive a disaster.
 Coverage is limited to certain types of disruptions and exclusions, and COVID-19 may not be covered under this.
 This is especially true if you obtained business interruption coverage as part of a commercial property policy, where the coverage only applies to events stated in the core policy.
 Due to the SARS outbreak of 2003, a number of these policies don’t include compensation for infectious disease outbreaks.